TL;DR:

 - The camera-ready version can be up to 9 pages long (not including references and appendix).

-- Just like for the submission, use the NeurIPS formatting.
-Please change the footnote to reflect the name of the workshop: NeurIPS 2025 Workshop on Machine Learning and Combinatorial Optimization.
-This can be changed in the neurips_2025.sty file.
+- Just like for the submission, use the ICML formatting.
+Please change the footnote to reflect the name of the workshop: ICML 2026 Workshop on Machine Learning and Combinatorial Optimization.

 Camera-ready versions should be uploaded as a single PDF in the submission portal: OpenReview